 - American Society of Reproductive Medicine (ASRM): https://www.reproductivefacts.org/resources/find-a-health-professional/

 If a patient needs records after the clinic is closed, how can they request records?

 To make a request, please contact SIRM St. Louis at 314-983-9000 and a member of our team can assist you.

 What will be done with sperm, embryos and/or oocytes if a patient did not respond to communications by the November 15, 2018 deadline?

 We will continue to store sperm, embryos and oocytes at our SIRM St. Louis office, and continue our attempts to make contact.
 If the patient does not respond after multiple notices, we will assess whether to discard them consistent with legal requirements.

 Can you recommend alternative long-term storage facilities?

 There are several options for long-term sperm, embryo and/or oocyte storage companies.
 A few we suggest include CryoPoint, Cryogam and ReproTech but others can be found online.

-What is the storage cost at these recommended alternative facilities?
+What are the storage cost at the recommended alternative facilities?